T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 - Use lists or dictionaries or tuples.
 Done
 - Use loops.
 Done
 - Use functions that return an output .
 Done
 - Use a Lambda function.
+Done
 - Use at least 1 Class.
 Done
 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)  Done